|

 - AVICE:

-became associated with the Latin noun avis and adopted the meaning "bird."
+to its association with the Latin noun avis, meaning "bird."

 -